Category Archives: Deborah Kerr

 Grade: A

-The look of the film is as fantastic as the story itself, with incredible cinematography, and a foreboding eerie quality.
+The film’s look is as fantastic as its story, with incredible cinematography and a foreboding, eerie quality.

 Black Narcissus is one of the great treasures of classic cinema.

-Scenes contain howling wind, mist, and fog that is believable- all of the sets are built and structured and Black Narcissus was filmed entirely on a set.
-This tidbit is unbelievable given the realism, especially since the film was made in 1947.
+Scenes depict howling wind, mist, and fog in a believable manner.
+All sets are built and structured, and Black Narcissus was filmed entirely on a set.
+This tidbit is unbelievable, given the realism, especially since the film was made in 1947.

-Specifically, Clodagh (Kerr), is an interesting study as the character teeters on a romance with the charismatic, handsome, local British agent, Mr. Dean (David Farrar) while attempting to forget a failed romance during her youth in Ireland.
+Specifically, Clodagh (Kerr) is a fascinating study as the character teeters on a romance with the charismatic, handsome, local British agent, Mr. Dean (David Farrar), while attempting to forget a failed romance during her youth in Ireland.

-A slight misstep the film makes is casting mostly white actors with heavy makeup in the Indian roles instead of actors with authentic ethnicity.
+A slight misstep the film makes is mainly casting white actors with heavy makeup in the Indian roles instead of actors with authentic ethnicity.

-This detail is glaring because the makeup used is not overly convincing and especially guilty is the casting of the gorgeous Jean Simmons as Kanchi, a lower-class dancing girl, who the Prince becomes infatuated with in a subplot.
+This detail is glaring because the makeup used is not overly convincing, and the casting of the gorgeous Jean Simmons as Kanchi, a lower-class dancing girl whom the Prince becomes infatuated with in a subplot, is incredibly guilty.

 Still, this pales in comparison to the fantastic story and look of the film.